*H₂éwsōs

-H₂éwsōs or H_{a}éusōs (lit. 'the dawn') is the reconstructed Proto-Indo-European name of the dawn goddess in the Proto-Indo-European mythology.
+H₂éwsōs or H_{a}éusōs (lit. 'the dawn'), romanized as Hausos, is the reconstructed name of the dawn goddess in Proto-Indo-European mythology.

-H₂éwsōs is believed to have been one of the most important deities worshipped by Proto-Indo-European speakers due to the consistency of her characterization in subsequent traditions as well as the importance of the goddess Uṣas in the Rigveda.
+Her attributes were subsequently expanded and adopted into female deities found in subsequent cultures and mythologies, including solar goddesses.
+H₂éwsōs is believed to have been one of the most important deities worshipped by Proto-Indo-European speakers due to the consistency of her characterization in subsequent traditions.

-Her attributes have not only been mixed with those of solar goddesses in some later traditions, most notably the Baltic sun-deity Saulė, but have subsequently expanded and influenced female deities in other mythologies.

 Name

 Etymology

 The reconstructed Proto-Indo-European name of the dawn, h₂éwsōs, derives from the verbal root h₂(e)wes- ('to shine', 'glow red', 'a flame') extended by the suffix -ós-.
 The same root also underlies the word for 'gold', h₂ews-om lit. 'glow', inherited in Latin aurum, Old Prussian ausis, and Lithuanian áuksas.